JetBrains/kotlin-web-site/docs/topics/maven.md

 Maven is a build system that you can use to build and manage any Java-based project.

-## Configure plugin and versions
+## Configure and enable the plugin

-The *kotlin-maven-plugin* compiles Kotlin sources and modules.
+The `kotlin-maven-plugin` compiles Kotlin sources and modules.
 Currently, only Maven v3 is supported.

 In your `pom.xml` file, define the version of Kotlin you want to use in the `kotlin.version` property: